LinShi11/csci-476-594-spring2021-private/lab03/README.md

 gdb-peda$ p/d 0x7fffffffd950 - 0x7fffffffd946
 $3 = 10
 ```
-Then, with the information, I chose to brute-force it and changed the program that was given to use to better match my situation.
+Then, with the information, I tested a few options, but I was not getting anywhere (Mainly because I am unsure how 64 bit programs are going to act).
+Then, since brute-force was not eliminated, I chose to brute-force it and changed the program that was given to use to better match my situation.
 Doing the remove the badfile, running the exploit.py by passing in the number as the offset, and run the stack against the badfile.
 Through this, I was able to find my offset that worked.
 I named it test-brute-force.sh:
 ```
 #!/bin/bash